 Ethics Submission follows the CTA Submission station and precedes the R&D Submission station.
-The process occurs in parallel with Ethics Submission and R&D Submission.
+The process occurs in parallel with CTA Submission and R&D Submission.
 Ethics Submission is a legal requirement which is relevant to all trials.
 This station is part of the ‘trial approvals phase’ group of stations.

 The Health Research Authority (HRA) facilitates ethical research that is of potential benefit to participants.
 The Research Ethics Service (RES) is a core function of the HRA.
 Whilst the majority of research conducted within the NHS requires ethical review, there are some important exceptions that can be identified by using the HRA Decision Tool.

 Patient and Public Involvement (PPI)

 Ethics Committees will consider researcher’s plans for PPI as part of the ethical review process.
 N.B.
 Specific ethical approval does not need to be sought when involving the public in trial design and management activities.
 The Health Research Authority (HRA) and INVOLVE have developed a statement to provide further clarity.

 Ethical Approval of Projects Involving Gene Therapy and certain other types of research

 Applications for ethical approval of a gene therapy clinical trial must be made to the Gene Therapy Advisory Committee (GTAC) which is the national REC for gene therapy clinical research according to regulation 14(5) of The Medicines for Human Use (Clinical Trials) Regulations 2004.
 Details of the application process can be found on the HRA pages for the Gene Therapy Advisory Committee.

 The MRC hosts The Experimental Medicine Toolkit and resources supporting research using health data and human tissue samples.